mdkma/biometrics-exam-questions/README.md

 ### 16-A2

 > There are two kinds of biometrics from an eye, i.e. Iris and Retina.
 Please define their features and explain each advantages and disadvantages.
+>
+> 13-C1: what kinds of features can you find from a retina image?

 #### Retina features
 Physical features